byuids-resumes/Brandon_Green_Resume/docs/index.md

 ### The Church of Jesus Christ of Latter-Day Saints
 `March 2017 - March 2019`
 __Full-Time Ambassador__, Bengaluru, India
--Responsible for weekly training of 6-10 other representatives regarding efficient use of time and improvement of teaching skills
+- Responsible for weekly training of 6-10 other representatives regarding efficient use of time and improvement of teaching skills
--Conducted one-on-one training with each representative once every 6 weeks
+- Conducted one-on-one training with each representative once every 6 weeks

 <!-- ### Footer